frdmn/dnsbl-webutils/README.md

 ![](http://up.frd.mn/4TzB9.png)

-Web based DNSBL (or RBL) utilities:
+Web based and self hosted DNSBL (or RBL) utilities:

 * __dnsbl-check__: Web based real time check against quite a few DNSBLs

+This can be used as free alternative to [MXtoolbox](http://mxtoolbox.com/blacklists.aspx)'s monitor.

 ### Requirements